In Depth Baby Product Reviews Led by a Pediatrician

 Overall Sound Quality

 The overall sound score results from how easy the monitor is to hear, how closely it compares to the sound inside the nursery, and how well filtering or sound activation works for the unit.
-Do not ignore this metric, as it is the monitor's sound capabilities that alert you to the need to look at the video.
-Without good sound quality and features, you might not get the information you need to even consider looking at the video.
+Do not ignore this metric, as the monitor's sound capabilities alert you to the need to check the video.
+Without good sound quality and features, you might not get the information you need to consider viewing the video.

-In our tests, the best sound score was earned by the HelloBaby HB6550, Eufy S340, and the Owlet Dream Duo 2.
-They each have good quality sound with clear audio that is easy to hear and decipher details.
+In our tests, the best sound scores were achieved by the HelloBaby HB6550 and the Owlet Dream Duo 2.
+They each have high-quality sound with clear audio that is easy to hear and allows for easy detail discrimination.
 They have features that help you sleep and wake you up when your baby needs you.
 It is worth noting that the Owlet Dream Duo 2 is a standout if having a silent monitor is critical for your ability to get sleep.
 It is silent when your baby isn't crying and quickly activates when they do.
 The lowest-performing sound option is the VTech VM819.
-The sound is very mechanical and robotic sounding, with poorly performing features to reduce noise or sound activation.
+The sound is very mechanical and robotic, with poorly performing features to reduce noise or sound activation.

 Range